sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_Command-Line_Interface_Reference/_index.md

     To check the version, run titanium config and to change the version, run titanium config app.sdk <sdk\_version>.

 4. SDK select version.
-    To check or change this version, run titanium sdk select.
+    To check or change this version, run titanium sdk select.{{% /alert %}}

 ```bash
 # Titanium CLI